briannaisola/grad/README.md

 # Welcome Graduate Admissions!

-I believe that science is half work, half communication.
-Without the ability to share ideas and results, the breadth of scientific knowledge would be a lot smaller today.
+This repository is home to a number of supplements in addition to my general graduate admissions applications.
+This includes a full lab paper and computational analysis, and the PDF of my presented poster at the centennial AGU conference.

-Scientific communication can be as simple as writing clean code, to the more obvious ways such as papers and presinations.
+Scientifc communication comes in many forms.
+It can be as simple as writing clean code, to the more obvious ways such as papers and presinations.
+Without communication in science, we would be decades behind in what we know today.
+I hope that the supplements presented here can depcit my ability to communicate science in various ways and help promote me to docotral candicacy. thed f

-Aside from the personal statement, most graduate applications leave little room to show a aspiring scientist's ability to co

-Thank you  For the fall of 2019, I have set up a special repository for my graduate admissions process.
-Here you can find many samples of my work, including a samples of code and academic writing.

 This data was taken...
 ## Document Summary